Peace Adzo Medie: Early life and education

-Medie was born to in Liberia, where her parents worked.
+Medie was born in Liberia, where her parents worked.
 Before the age of ten, her family relocated due to armed conflict in Liberia and moved to Ho in southern Ghana, where she attended OLA Girls Senior High School.
 Medie has stated that her family was comfortable in Liberia before being forced to move, and that after returning to Ghana she began to take notice of the differences between the lives of herself, her family, and her friends depending on their household's social class.

 In 2003, Medie earned a Bachelor of Arts degree in Geography and Resource Development from the University of Ghana in Accra.
 She then completed her postgraduate studies in the United States, obtaining a Master of Arts degree in International Studies from Ohio University in Athens in 2006 and a Doctor of Philosophy degree in Public and International Affairs from the University of Pittsburgh in Pennsylvania in 2012.